 Every March, Kansas City features more college hoops action than anywhere else in the country.
 No matter your conference or collegiate allegiance, the basketball capital of America always impresses fans and media alike.

 In between matchups at Sprint Center and Municipal Auditorium, tour Kansas City with this easy-to-use, basketball-centric itinerary.

-Start your time in KC off right with coffee from a Downtown caffeine purveyor, such as Made in KC Cafe, PT's Coffee or Quay Coffee.
+Start your time in KC off right with coffee from a Downtown caffeine purveyor, such as Made in KC Cafe, PT's Coffee or Thou Mayest Coffee.
 Each offers excellent roasts for espresso drinks, as well as tea and other pick-me-ups guaranteed to get you through the day.

 If your team hosts a morning pep rally, head to KC Live!
 Block with your fellow fans to show support amidst the fight songs, cheers and other spirited celebrations.

 Afterwards, fill up at a breakfast or brunch spot—you’ll need your energy.
 Try Meshuggah Bagels in the Power & Light District for authentic bagels and schmears, The Corner Restaurant in Westport for farm-fresh fare and Rye at the Country Club Plaza for comfort food favorites.

 Meanwhile, all first-floor venues plus No Other Pub in the KC Live!
 Block will offer brunch from Thursday through Sunday, 9 a.m. to 1 p.m., including Guy Fieri's Dive & Taco Joint, County Road Ice House, Johnny's Tavern, McFadden’s Sports Saloon, The Dubliner and more.
 Then grab a cup of joe from local pop-up KC Coffee Collective, which will be set up in the Live!
 Block for all brunch-goers.